-Covered Services Include:
+Covered Services include:

-- In-network only reasonable transportation and lodging expenses outside of the Service Area when approved in advance by Kaiser Permanente.
-Coverage will include the transplant recipient plus, one parent or guardian if the transplant recipient is a minor or one other person if the transplant recipient is an adult. - Reasonable medical and hospital expenses of an organ/tissue donor which are directly related to a covered transplant are covered only if such expenses are incurred for services within the United States or Canada.
-Coverage of expenses for these services is subject to donor service guidelines. - Per diem reimbursement up to approved limits for daily expenses (includes meals, ground transportation, and any other expenses).
-The allowance will be paid for all days that Kaiser Permanente determines the Member Recipient must be at the facility and all days that Kaiser Permanente determines are reasonably required for travel to or from the facility.
+- Reasonable transportation and lodging expenses outside of the Service Area when approved in advance by Kaiser Permanente.
+Coverage will include the transplant recipient plus, one parent or guardian if the transplant recipient is a minor or one other person if the transplant recipient is an adult. - Reasonable medical and hospital expenses of an organ/tissue donor which are directly related to a covered transplant are covered only if such expenses are incurred for Services within the United States or Canada.
+Coverage of expenses for these Services is subject to Living Donor Guidelines on www.kp.org. - Per diem reimbursement up to approved limits for daily expenses (includes meals, ground transportation, and any other expenses).
+The allowance will be paid for all days that Kaiser Permanente determines the Member Recipient must be at the facility and alldays that Kaiser Permanente determines are reasonably required for travel to or from the facility.
 The Participant recipient will not receive an allowance while an inpatient.
 Other than the allowance, Kaiser Permanente will not pay for any personal expenses, such as phone calls.
 Reimbursement will be retrospective.

-Limitations:
+Limitations and Exclusions:

-- Lifetime in-network limit maximum for transportation and lodging is \$10,000. - The per diem reimbursement for daily expenses is \$50 per eligible person (transplant recipient plus, one parent or guardian if the transplant recipient is a minor or one other person if the transplant recipient is an adult), maximum \$100 per day. - The Program does not assume responsibility for providing or assuring the availability of a donor or donor tissue/organs.
+- Lifetime in-network limit maximum for transportation and lodging is \$10,000. - The search for bone marrow/stem cells from a donor who is not biologically related to thepatient is a service.
+If a separate charge is made for a bone marrow/stem cell search, the Program will pay up to \$25,000 for all charges made in connection with the search. - The per diem reimbursement for daily expenses is \$50 per eligible person (transplant recipient plus, one parent or guardian if the transplant recipient is a minor or one other person if the transplant recipient is an adult), maximum \$100 per day. - Kaiser Permanente does not assume responsibility for providing or assuring the availability of a donor or donor tissue/organs. - Organ/tissue transplants which are experimental or investigational are not covered.